-In October 2017, the Company entered into an exclusive license and option agreement ("the License Agreement"), to obtain from AstraZeneca an exclusive worldwide, sub-licensable license under AstraZeneca's intellectual property rights relating to alvelestat, with an option to acquire such intellectual property rights following commencement of a pivotal trial and payment of related milestone payments ("the Option"), together with the acquisition of certain related assets.
-Upon entering into the License Agreement, the Company made a payment of \$3.0 million and issued 490,798 ordinary shares to AstraZeneca, for an aggregate upfront payment equal to \$5.0 million.
-In connection with certain development and regulatory milestones, the Company has agreed to make payments of up to \$115.5 million in the aggregate and issue additional ordinary shares to AstraZeneca for licensed products containing alvelestat.
+Under the terms of the Original Agreements, the Company obtained from AstraZeneca an exclusive worldwide, sublicensable license under AstraZeneca's intellectual property rights relating to alvelestat, with an option to acquire such intellectual property rights following commencement of a pivotal trial and payment of related milestone payments, together with the acquisition of certain related assets.
+Upon entering into the Original Agreements, the Company made a payment of \$3.0 million and issued 490,798 ordinary shares (equivalent to 98,159 ADSs) to AstraZeneca, for an aggregate upfront payment equal to \$5.0 million.
+Upon execution of the Amended AstraZeneca License Agreement, the Company issued 2,044,390 ordinary shares and paid \$0.5 million to AstraZeneca in respect of an agreed milestone.

+Under the terms of the Amended AstraZeneca Agreements, the Company has agreed, in connection with certain further development and regulatory milestones, to make potential future payments both in cash and through the issue of a variable number of additional ADSs to AstraZeneca of up to \$114.3 million in the aggregate for products included in the Amended AstraZeneca License Agreement.
+The number of ADSs to be issued to satisfy each equity milestone is determined by dividing a monetary amount by a defined subscription price based on the weighted average trading price of our ADSs.
 In addition, the Company has agreed to make payments to AstraZeneca based on specified commercial milestones of the product.
 The Company has also agreed to pay a specified percentage of sub-licensing revenue to AstraZeneca and to make royalty payments to AstraZeneca equal to ascending specified percentages of tiered annual worldwide net sales by the Company of licensed products (subject to certain reductions), ranging from the high single digits to low double digits.
 Royalties will be payable on a licensed-product-by-licensed-product and country-by-country basis until the later of ten years after the first commercial sale of such licensed product in such country and expiration of the last patent covering such licensed product in such country that would be sufficient to prevent generic entry.
 The Company has agreed to use commercially reasonable efforts to develop and commercialize at least one licensed product.

-The License Agreement will expire on the expiry of the last-to-expire royalty term with respect to all licensed products.
+The Amended AstraZeneca License Agreement will expire on the expiration of the last-to-expire royalty term with respect to all licensed products.
 Upon the expiration of the royalty term for a licensed product in a particular country, the licenses to the Company for such product in such country will become fully paid and irrevocable.
-Prior to exercise of the Option, if at all, the Company may terminate the License Agreement upon prior written notice.
+Prior to exercise of the Option, if at all, the Company may terminate the Amended AstraZeneca License Agreement upon prior written notice.
 Either party may terminate the agreement upon prior written notice for the other party's material breach that remains uncured for a specified period of time or insolvency.